Mark2Mark/Glyphsapp-Plugins/README.md

 #### Distance And Angle
 Shows the direct distance of two selected Elements (Nodes, Anchors, Components) and their angle.

+#### Next Master
+Displays the next Master in the currently active edit view.

 #### Kerning Group Reference
 Live preview of the kerning group reference glyph next to the current one.